JoinColony/colonyJS/docs/_Topics_TaskLifecycle.md

 ### Submit Work

-Once a `WORKER` has been assigned to the task, the task deliverable (or "task work") can be submitted.

-Like the `specificationHash`, the `deliverableHash` can be any arbitrary hash string (32 bytes) but this is especially suited for a unique IPFS content hash.
-See [Using IPFS](/colonyjs/topics-using-ipfs/) for more information about using an IPFS content hash.
+Once a `WORKER` has been assigned a task, the assigned `WORKER` can submit the task deliverable (or "task work").
+Like the `specificationHash`, the `deliverableHash` can be any arbitrary hash string (32 bytes) but the `deliverableHash` was specially designed for a unique IPFS content hash.

 ```js